Dynamic cross-scale wavelet coherence: Abstract

 \section{Abstract}

-The goal in this paper is to develop a novel statistical approach to characterize functional interactions between channels in a brain network.
-Wavelets are effective for capturing transient properties of non-stationary signals because they have compact support that can be compressed or stretched according to the dynamic properties of the signal.
-Wavelets give a multi-scale decomposition of signals and thus can be few for studying potential cross-scale interactions between signals.
-To achieve this, we develop the scale-specific sub-processes of a multivariate locally stationary wavelet stochastic process.
-Under this proposed framework, a novel cross-scale dependence measure is developed.
-This provides a measure for dependence structure of components at different scales of multivariate time series.
-Extensive simulation studies are conducted to demonstrate that the theoretical properties hold in practice.
-The proposed cross-scale analysis is applied to the electroencephalogram (EEG) data to study alterations in the functional connectivity structure in children diagnosed with attention deficit hyperactivity disorder (ADHD).
-Our approach identified novel interesting cross-scale interactions between channels in the brain network.
-The proposed framework can be applied to other signals, which can also capture the statistical association between the stocks at different time scales.
+This paper develops a novel statistical approach that allows for the {\em first time} the {\em cross}-oscillatory characterisation of temporally localised interactions between channels in a functional brain network.
+Brain signals are often nonstationary and the proposed framework uses wavelets as an effective tool for capturing (i) single-scale channel transient features, due to their adaptiveness to the dynamic signal properties, and (ii) cross-scale channel interactions, due to their multiscale nature.
+Our approach introduces scale-specific {\em subprocesses} and {\em cross-scale (CS) dependencies} for a new class of multivariate locally stationary (MvLSW) wavelet processes that we refer to as CS-MvLSW.
+Under this new model, we develop two consistent estimation procedures for the {\em localised} single- and cross-scale channel dependence.
+Extensive simulation studies demonstrate that the theoretically established properties hold in practice.
+The proposed CS-MvLSW framework remains accurate under pronounced cross-scale dependence, whereas existing MvLSW coherence estimates dramatically deteriorate even for single-scales when such complex structure is present.
+The proposed approach was used for electroencephalogram (EEG) data to study alterations in the functional connectivity structure in children diagnosed with attention deficit hyperactivity disorder (ADHD), and identified novel clinically pertinent cross-scale interactions in the functional brain network across the left and right hemispheres, differentiating brain connectivity between control and ADHD groups.